Come into my head

 The heads were a gift from my new and anonymous friend, but why did I recognise them, why her?
-I often thought about my aunt, about how I would feel if she would die.
+I often thought about my Aunt, about how I would feel if she would die.
 To tell the truth, if I could love anyone it would be her.
 Her absence in my life would be the most notable.
-A sapping noticeable emptiness that could be called loneliness or sadness.
-Something close to that but sadness was a foreign concept to someone completely bereft of any feeling whatsoever.
+A sapping unavoidable emptiness that could be called loneliness or sadness.
+The only link I had to my phantom parents severed forever.
+Something close to that, but sadness was a foreign concept to someone completely bereft of any feeling whatsoever.
 A blessing and a curse, a crisp clear almost chipper emptiness.
 Like a smile with no teeth.

 Where did that come from?
 I turned off the water and towelled off, it was a Saturday so much less care was taken in regards to time and form.
 As I towelled my head I heard something like the door opening and whispering.